truenas/documentation/content/SCALE/Network/_index.md

 {{< toc >}}

-The SCALE Network screen contains network configuration and settings options for active interfaces, static routes, and the global configuration.
+The SCALE **Network** screen has network configuration and settings options for active interfaces, static routes, and the global configuration.

-The Network screen also displays OpenVPN information and IPMI channels.
+The **Network** screen also displays OpenVPN information and IPMI channels.

 ![NetworkSCALE](/images/SCALE/NetworkSCALE.png "SCALE Network Page")